felixbarten/Requirements-Engineering/_includes/content.md

 * General course information
 * Contact information

 Other findings:

 * Some students actively avoid having to consult blackboard
 * Some students would prefer it if the scheduling software was included in blackboard
+* None of the students in our interviews had ever had any teachers that didn't use blackboard.
+(One student knew of teachers that did not use blackboard)

 ### Domain